discolabs/disco_app/README.md

 - You should have the latest version of Ruby 2.5 installed locally, along with the `rails` and `bundler` gems;
 - You should have [ngrok] installed for HTTP tunnelling;
+- You should have followed the instructions for configuring Bundler with credentials to access Disco's private Gemfury server.

 [Getting Started]: https://app.getguru.com/#/boards/30ff224a-3c2c-4d46-a6f0-f4dc3ced8fe1
 [Development Setup]: https://app.getguru.com/#/facts/b3677c35-6e1f-4b7b-954b-4f9f990adeff